 Bella picked the note up and then realized that she didn't know whether he had said 'yes' to agree to take her to the prom, or 'yes' that he was ignoring her.
 "Why is life so complicated?" she yelled to the stuffed animals on the window sills, causing some strange looks from her fellow students.
 She grabbed her bag and hurried out of the classroom, not knowing in which direction Edward had gone.
 She saw Angela in the corridor and sprinted up to her.

 "Yes he went that way – why?"

-"Does this mean yes, you will take me to the prom or yes, you're ignoring me?"
+"Does this mean 'yes', you'll take me to the prom, or 'yes', you're ignoring me?"

-"Yes, I would like to escort you to the Prom Bella" he responded formally, but not sounding too enthusiastic.
+"Yes, I would like to escort you to the Prom, Bella," he responded formally, but not sounding too enthusiastic.